Jump to a specific page - are you interested in:

 IDENTIFY A QUALIFIED INDIVIDUAL

-Every business is required to have Qualified Individual (QI) regarding both the specialty and classification mentioned in your application.
+Every business must have a Qualified Individual (QI) regarding both the specialty and classification mentioned in your application.
 This person must either be a full-time employee OR one of the members of the Responsible Management within the business.

 REGISTER FOR THE PRE-LICENSE EDUCATION COURSE